blockchain-certificates/minimal-mistakes/guide/issuer-hosting.md

 The Blockchain Certificates quick start guide makes some content and service hosting simplifications that should be considered before issuing certificates.

-An issuer must provide permanent URLs for certain content referenced in Blockchain Certificate.
+An issuer should provide permanent URLs for certain content referenced in Blockchain Certificate.
 This enables:

 *   Certificate verification: the hosted issuer identity information is used at verification time to ensure the certificate is valid
 *   Convenience for recipient: the recipient can share a URL pointing to their certificate